ETF Moving Average Cross Signals

 For example, a cross of the 5-day moving average of the closing price from below to above the 30-day moving average generates a “30-Up” alert.
 A cross of the 5-day moving average of the closing price from above to below the 30-day moving average generates a “30-Dn” alert.
 The alerts are intended to draw attention to the fact that the crossover condition has been met.
 It will be up to you to determine whether or not you will buy or sell.

 The following is an example of how the lists are configured.
 It is NOT a current list.
 The number of ETFs listed varies (up to 90), depending on how many generated an alert.
-Subscribers access the current list by clicking on the “Subscribers” tab on the left side of the screen, then by selecting “ETF Alerts.”
+Subscribers access the current list by clicking on “Subscriber Section” in the Menu, then by selecting “ETF Alerts.”

 Click the following link to read an article about volume and liquidity issues pertaining to ETFs, and our own comments about how we deal with those issues.
 ETF liquidity